-Amazon also offers a “store card”, good only at Amazon which is managed by Synchrony Bank.
-It has similar features but it is not a credit card.
-It has no fees but does have higher interest rates but that doesn’t matter if you don’t carry a balance and it is a great way to build up some credit if you are starting out or have damaged your rating.
+Amazon also offers a “store card”.
+Good only at Amazon, which is managed by Synchrony Bank.
+It has similar features, but it is not a credit card.
+It has no fees but does have higher interest rates, but that doesn’t matter if you don’t carry a balance.
+It is a great way to build up some credit if you are starting out or have damaged your rating.

 Stick to your budget and pay for everything with these cards and never carry a balance.
-That sounds easy but it is not as easy for most of us.
+That sounds easy, but it is not that easy for most of us.

-Used properly, not only can you make some extra money and gain benefits effectively for free it is great to gain discipline and sharpen analytical skills.
+Used properly, you can make some extra money and gain benefits effectively for free.
+It is a great way to gain discipline and sharpen analytical skills.